sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/vi.rAghavan/alankArashAstrasya_avadhAraNAH.md

 Śiṅgabhūpāla defines Rīti as Pada-vinyāsa-bhaṅgī, and has three Rītis Komalā, Kaṭhināand Miśrā,— other names of Vaidarbhī, Gauḍīand Pāñcālī.
 A late work called Śṛṅgārasāra (MadrasMS.) follows Śiṅgaphūpāla completely, defines Rīti as Pada-vinyāsabhaṅgī, accepts three varieties of it, Vaidarbhī, Gauḍī and Pāñcālī, which it calls Komalā, Kathinā and Miśrā.

  Rājaśekhara's main chapter, the third, on Rīti, called Rītinirṇaya, is lost.
 Still we gather some of his ideas on Rīti in his description of the legendary Kāvyapuruṣa's Avatāra in the beginning of his Kāvya mīmāmsā, as also from his dramas.
 In his Kāvyamīmāmsā, Rājaśekhara speaks of three Rītis in the description of which he introduces a new distinguishing feature, viz., the use of Yogavṛtti in abundance, the same to a less extent, and the use of Upacāra.
-These are the features Rājaśekhara attributes to the [three](# "Vide my article on Rīti and Guṇa in the Agni Purāṇa in I.H.Q.
-X, iv, 767-779.") :
+These are the features Rājaśekhara attributes to the three[^46] :

+[^46]: "Vide my article on Rīti and Guṇa in the Agni Purāṇa in I.H.Q.
+X, iv, 767-779."

 |                 |            |               |